It would be simple to say, “avoid metal when ghost hunting in haunted cemeteries.”

 Unfortunately, the metal issue is more complex.
 Like many things we encounter when ghost hunting, there are two (or more) sides to this topic.

-We finally found some barbed wire that a tree had grown around — the wire was barely noticeable at dusk, but we found it on a follow-up visit in daylight (photo below) — and parts of it seemed to retain magnetic energy.
+The wire was barely noticeable at dusk, but we found it on a follow-up visit in daylight, and parts of it seemed to retain magnetic energy.

 So, look carefully for any metal that might need a baseline check.

 We’re still trying to figure this out, but – for now – I recommend looking for metal when you’re in a haunted cemetery.

 As long as you do baseline checks, so the metal doesn’t skew your EMF readings, you might be in a “hot” spot for hauntings.

 Here’s what I’ve found: